camunda/c8-sm-checks/README.md

 ##### Description:

 This script verifies connectivity to a Zeebe Gateway instance using HTTP/2 and gRPC protocols.
-It also checks the status using `zbctl`.
-Alternatively it can be used to verify the REST API (8.6+) endpoint.

 ##### Usage:
 ```bash